Skip to main content

 Next Steps

-In this unit, Brandon learned about promotion qualifiers, including coupons, customer groups, and source codes.
-You followed along as he created qualifiers for his Spring campaign.
-Next, he learns how promotions work.
+In this unit, you learned about promotion qualifiers, including coupons, customer groups, and source codes.
+You learned how to create qualifiers for the Spring campaign.
+Next, learn how promotions work.

 Resources